zopefoundation/zc.async/src/zc/async/README.txt

 Overview
 --------

-The result of a call to `put` returns an IJob.
+The result of a call to ``put`` returns an ``IJob``.
 The job represents the pending result.
 This object has a lot of functionality that's explored in other documents in this package, and demonstrated a bit below, but here's a summary.

 - You can introspect, and even modify, the call and its arguments.

 - You can specify that the job should be run serially with others of a given identifier.

 - You can specify other calls that should be made on the basis of the result of this call.

-- You can persist a reference to it, and periodically (after syncing your connection with the database, which happens whenever you begin or commit a transaction) check its `state` to see if it is equal to zc.async.interfaces.COMPLETED.
+- You can persist a reference to it, and periodically (after syncing your connection with the database, which happens whenever you begin or commit a transaction) check its ``status`` to see if it is equal to ``zc.async.interfaces.COMPLETED``.
 When it is, the call has run to completion, either to success or an exception.

-- You can look at the result of the call (once COMPLETED).
-It might be the result you expect, or a zc.twist.Failure, which is a subclass of twisted.python.failure.Failure, way to safely communicate exceptions across connections and machines and processes.
+- You can look at the result of the call (once ``COMPLETED``).
+It might be the result you expect, or a ``zc.twist.Failure``, a subclass of ``twisted.python.failure.Failure``, which is a way to safely communicate exceptions across connections and machines and processes.

 -------